abatilo/blog/about/index.md

 I believe in the [quantified self](https://quantifiedself.com/) movement and strive to quantify everything I do.
 I have sleep trackers, fitness trackers, etc.

 **I am egoless.** My concern is never that I am right.
-I have no problems admitting I am wrong, and in fact I do it openly and freely.
-My concern is that we're making the right decisions **as a team**.
+I have no problems admitting I am wrong.
+I do it openly and freely.
+My concern is that we're making the right decisions **as a team** and the right decisions for the **customer**.
 If I'm passionate about a topic, you'll know it, but I'm only trying to make sure that we're considering everything that we can.

 **I am transparent.** There are no secrets with me.
 I don't want to spend my time dealing